 Josh McClintock is a Managing Partner at EMBLEM Strategies, LLC, bringing to the firm over two decades of government, business and non-profit expertise.
 He also serves as Executive Director of the Oklahoma Ground Water Association, where he manages the day-to-day operations of the association, and advocates on behalf of Oklahoma’s groundwater industry with Congress and the Oklahoma Legislature.
-In addition to his duties with EMBLEM Strategies and the Oklahoma Ground Water Association, Josh also serves as a Partner in RedAnt, LLC, as well as serving as President and Founder of McClintock Associates, Inc.
+In addition to his duties with EMBLEM Strategies and the Oklahoma Ground Water Association, Josh also serves as a Partner in RedAnt, LLC.

 Josh previously held the position of Director of External Affairs for the Oklahoma Water Resources Board, where he was the primary point of contact with the Oklahoma Legislature, Oklahoma’s Congressional Delegation, and municipalities across the state.
 He also coordinated numerous community and industry outreach efforts of the OWRB and represented the agency on national and statewide water policy organizations.

 A native of Altus, Oklahoma, Josh is a graduate of Western Oklahoma State College in Altus and holds a Bachelor of Arts Degree in Political Science from the University of Oklahoma in Norman.
-He is a graduate of Leadership Oklahoma’s Class XXXI and was selected for The Journal Record’s Achievers Under 40 Class of 2015.
+He was selected for The Journal Record’s Achievers Under 40 Class of 2015.
 He and his wife, Sara, currently reside in Edmond with their two teenage daughters.